 A complete tour of North and South India revealing some of the country’s wonderful secrets.
 This epic adventure across the length and breadth of India offers a fantastic opportunity to discover the country’s many highlights.
 Meet the friendly locals as we travel by private car.
-Roam through the bustling city of Delhi, explore the ‘Pink City’ of Jaipur and option to watch the sun rise over the magnificent Taj Mahal.
+Roam through the bustling city of Delhi, explore the ‘Pink City’ of Jaipur.
+Want to make your tour special, we can arrange for an option to watch the sun rise over the magnificent Taj Mahal.
 Leave Rajasthan behind and travel southwards.
 See Bangalore and Chennai in the south and take a train ride between both cities.
 Be amazed by the wonderful colors, the Mughal grandeur as well as the spiritual mysteries of the north in Jaipur and Agra.
 Stop in Mumbai and take some time to explore this cosmopolitan city.

 This is an adventure tour revealing the best of North and south

 |Day 1||Welcome to Delhi.
 Transfer to your hotel|